-- 1. Description of the quality assurance plan in place to identify delays in timely services, including names of staff responsible for implementing the plan; - 2.
-Description of the remediation process in place to address these delays; - 3.
-Training materials for staff that include time frames and the quality assurance process; - 4.
-An indication of what has been done to address this matter; and - 5.
-An action plan that will be put in place to prevent a reoccurrence of this situation.
+1. Description of the quality assurance plan in place to identify delays in timely services, including names of staff responsible for implementing the plan;

+- 2. A list of all active applicants and participants that includes the date of the assessment, the date the plan of service (POS) was submitted to the Department, and a calculation of the days to submission of the POS. - 3.
+A calculation of the average days to POS submission across the agency and per individual supports planner; - 4.
+The total number of plans currently overdue with the days each plan is overdue; - 2.5.
+Description of the remediation process in place to address these delays; - 3.6.
+Training materials for staff that include time frames and the quality assurance process; - 74.- An indication of what has been done to address this matter; and - 5. & An action plan that will be put in place to prevent a reoccurrence of this situation.